evanshortiss/browser-local-storage/README.md

-browser-ls - Lightweight localStorage.
+browser-ls
 =======

-ls provides a nice node-like wrapper on the localStorage API in browsers.
+browser-ls provides a nice node-like wrapper on the localStorage API in browsers.
 It handles potential localStorage exceptions for you, plus it's only 3KB minified!